Loafers Lodge fire: Incident

 A fire broke out on the top floor of the 92-room lodge around 12:25 am (NZST) on 16 May 2023.
 Earlier in the night, a couch fire occurred about two hours before the later fire; it was not reported to authorities.
 It was initially unclear how many people were in the hostel when the fire occurred, however, 52 people were evacuated from the building and at least five were rescued from the roof by Fire and Emergency.
 Five people died, 20 were injured, and many of the 99 people known to be living at the hostel were made homeless.

 A long-term resident of the hostel said that he had noticed the fire while heading back to his room from the bathroom, and that the smoke, crowds and darkness were disorienting before he was able to escape via a stairwell.
 Other residents said that, due to multiple false fire alarms throughout the past months, there were delays in responding and evacuating.

 Victims

-The five deceased victims were identified as: Kenneth Barnard, 67; Liam James Hockings, 50; Peter Glenn O'Sullivan, 64; Melvin Joseph Parun, 68; and Mike Eric Wahrlich (known as Mike the Juggler), 67.
+The five deceased victims were identified as: Kenneth Barnard, 67; Liam James Hockings, 50, brother of Lucy Hockings; Peter Glenn O'Sullivan, 64; Melvin Joseph Parun, 68; and Mike Eric Wahrlich (known as Mike the Juggler), 67.
 It was reported that Parun was the brother of tennis player Onny Parun.